PandasThumb/pandasthumb.github.io/_posts/2023/2023-08-20-Hedin-information-principle.md

 2. ... except that they _can_ increase the adaptive
 information in the population, they just cannot increase it to an "unnatural" extent.
-3. And it is his (unsupported) opionion that the increases of "complexity" in living things involve those kinds of "unnatural" increases.
+3. And it is his (unsupported) opinion that the increases of "complexity" in living things involve those kinds of "unnatural" increases.
 4. ... and therefore those require Design Intervention.